Accounting in Merchandising Companies

 Cost of Goods Sold

-However, there is one weak point about the periodic system.
-The point relates to lost, damaged, or stolen merchandise.
+However, there is one weak point about the periodic system which relates to lost, damaged, or stolen merchandise.
 Because the periodic system determines the cost of goods sold and the ending inventory at the end of the period, it is impossible, during the period, to figure out whether there were any goods stolen, damaged, or lost.
-It is rather difficult even at the period end because all the goods not available at hand are considered sold.
+It is rather difficult even at the period end because all goods not available at hand are considered sold.

-At the same time, it is quite easy to figure out the damaged, lost, or stolen goods if a company employs the perpetual system.
-Simple comparison of the physically counted merchandise on hand at the end of the period and the book balance of the Merchandise Inventory account will do the job.
+At the same time, it is quite easy to figure out damaged, lost, or stolen goods if a company employs the perpetual system.
+A simple comparison of the physically counted merchandise on hand at the end of the period and the book balance of the Merchandise Inventory account will do the job.
 If there is a difference between the two, then some goods were damaged, stolen, or lost.
 In such a case an adjusting entry is needed to record the goods not available any more.
 The adjusting entry acts to decrease assets and equity.
-The equity is decreased by increasing an expense account called Inventory Loss (or sometimes directly to Cost of Goods Sold).
-The assets are decreased by reducing the inventory account.
+The equity is decreased by increasing an expense account called Inventory Loss (or sometimes directly increasing the Cost of Goods Sold account).
+The assets are decreased by reducing the Inventory account.

 For example, let us assume a company applies the perpetual inventory system and has the book balance of the Merchandise Inventory account of $1,500.
 The physical count at the end of the period showed that only $1,300 of goods was on hand.
 The inventory loss of $200 ($1,500 - $1,300) should be recorded as follows: